bseltz-cohesity/scripts/reports/helios-other/powershell/heliosUsers/README.md

-# Gather Cluster Info for Helios Connected Clusters Using PowerShell
+# List Helios Users Using PowerShell

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This script gathers cluster info for clusters connected to Helios
+This script lists Helios users and outputs to a CSV file.

 ## Download the script